47th–50th Streets–Rockefeller Center station: Track layout

 The westernmost track of either platform is used by express trains while the easternmost track is used by local trains.
 This is to avoid level junctions with the IND Queens Boulevard Line, which is perpendicular with the IND Sixth Avenue Line north of this station.
 As a result, the southbound tracks are the reverse of the New York City Subway's traditional local–express track arrangement, wherein the express track is outside and the local track is inside.
 To the north of the station, the line splits into two levels.
 Express trains come from the Bronx via a connection from the IND Eighth Avenue Line while local trains come from Queens via the 53rd Street Tunnel.
 Both the local and the express tracks can also access the 63rd Street Line, connecting both to Queens and to the Second Avenue Subway.

 South of this station, between 43rd and 46th Streets, the line splits into three tunnels: a double-track tunnel for the two northbound tracks and two single tubes for each of the southbound tracks.
 The downtown express track rises above the other three tracks and crosses above the downtown local track approximately 320 ft north of 43rd Street.
-The line returns to the traditional arrangement in both directions at 42nd Street–Bryant Park, with local tracks outside the express tracks.
+The line returns to the traditional arrangement in both directions at 42nd Street–Bryant Park, with the local tracks outside the express tracks.